nacs-lab/yyc-data/designs/cmr_link/README.md

 the breakout board as well as all other odd number pins on this connector.
 Pin 60 of the connector is VCC3V3 from the FPGA board.

+# Camera link pin assignments

+According to [Andor's document](http://www.andor.com/learning-academy/camera-link-output-ixon-ultra-output-for-direct-data-access), each pixel is a 16bit little endian integer, and according to the standard Port A and Port B should be used in this case.

 # Microstrip

 Trace width: 10 mil